Kateryna Lagno: 2012

 In December 2012, Lagno tied for first with Hou Yifan, Humpy Koneru and Anna Muzychuk in the women's rapid chess event of the SportAccord World Mind Games in Beijing, taking the gold medal on tie-break score.

 2014

 In April 2014, Lagno won the Women's World Rapid Championship in Khanty-Mansiysk by tie-break over Alexandra Kosteniuk.
 On 11 July 2014, FIDE officially approved her transition from the Ukrainian Chess Federation to the Russian Chess Federation, as filed in March 2014.

 2016

 In 2016, Lagno won the gold medal in the women's blitz chess event of the IMSA Elite Mind Games in Huai'an, China.

 2018

 In November 2018, Lagno lost to world champion Ju Wenjun in the finals of the Women's World Championship.
 In December 2018, Lagno won the Women's World Blitz Chess Championship held in St. Petersburg without losing any games.

 2025

-She won the silver medal at FIDE Grand Swiss tournament for Women, finishing 8/11.
+She won the silver medal at FIDE Grand Swiss tournament for Women, finishing 8/11, qualifying for Women's Candidates Tournament 2026.

+2026

+Lagno participated in Women's Candidates Tournament 2026, She was in 1st place contention till the last round, but she lost to Vaishali R, who won the tournament at 8.5/14, Lagno ended the tournament on 6th place with the score 6.5/14.